josephscott/blogstream/README.md

 This takes the XML blog ping flow from <a href="http://blo.gs/">http://blo.gs/</a> and provides a JSON HTTP Server-Sent Events URL.

+You can read more about it at <a href="https://josephscott.org/blog/2025/blogstream-blo-gs-updates-via-server-sent-events/">https://josephscott.org/blog/2025/blogstream-blo-gs-updates-via-server-sent-events/</a>.

 ## Installation

 ```bash